zinc-collective/www.zinc.coop/src/contributing.md

 ### Maintainer Ground Rules

 - Maintainers _must_ comply with Zinc's [code of conduct][code-of-conduct].
-- Maintainers _must_ ensure that all feedback provided to Contributors is specific, actionable, and kind.
 - Maintainers _must not_ erase authorship information from any Contributors.
+- Maintainers _should_ ensure that all feedback provided to Contributors is specific, actionable, and kind.
 - Maintainers _should_ respond to Contributors' issues, comments, and patches within two weeks.